bouzuya/tap-dot-b/README.md

 # tap-dot-b

-This is a TAP reporter that formats with dots.
+A TAP reporter that formats with dots.

 - `.` : Pass
 - `!` : Fail